What's Here:

 arrow), and the yellow arrows point at the right of way.

-had it's own siding coming into the property.
-The siding was removed around
+building had it's own spur coming onto the property.
+The siding was

-2008 when the physical resources people wanted to spruce up the property in
+removed in 2006 when the physical resources people wanted to spruce up the

-conjunction with the county's effort to building a new intersection on MD32
+property in conjunction with the county's effort to building a new intersection

-and a new entrance into Springfield and the (now) Northrop Grumman property.
+on MD32 and a new entrance into Springfield and the (now) Northrop Grumman

 The shot below shows the Springfield Branch (yellow arrows) where it passes

-the ex Westinghouse building, the green arrows point at the Westinghouse siding.
+the ex Westinghouse building, the green arrows point at the Westinghouse spur.

 the Sykesville Siding